 - Handle length: 13.5 cm

 - Bought: 2019

 A year after I bought the maxi combs with station I got the minimidi combs with station.
 As you can see the station has changed a bit through Birgith’s work with design improvement.
-The new design is sleeker and require less wood, but the function is the same.
+The new design is sleeker and requires less wood, but the function is the same.

 The distance between the tines is actually smaller on the minimidi combs 21 tines/10 cm) than on the mini combs (17 tines/10 cm).
 Due to the smaller distance between the tines the minimidi combs are heavier than the maxi combs, despite the smaller size.
 The minimidi combs work well with fine to very fine wools.